Bushfighter

 While shrouded in this way, you are considered invisible, and you can't be tracked by nonmagical means unless you choose to leave a trail.

-You can use this feature a number of times equal to your Wisdom modifier (a minimum of once), and you regain all expended uses when you finish a long rest.
+You can use this feature a number of times equal to your Wisdom modifier (a minimum of once).
+You regain one expended use when you finish a shor all expended uses when you finish a long rest.

 \columnbreak